-Normal Pension Age (NPA) has been redefined and is the employee's State Pension Age (with a minimum of age 65) for any benefits built up from 1 April 2015.
+Normal Pension Age (NPA) is the employee's State Pension Age (with a minimum of age 65) for any benefits built up from 1 April 2015.
 Any benefits built up before 1 April 2015 will continue to be payable without reduction from age 65, however, pre 1 April 2015 benefits cannot be drawn earlier than the post 31 March 2015 benefits (other than on flexible retirement).